pavanputti/legal-doc-assistant/README.md

 VITE_HF_TOKEN=your-huggingface-token
 ```

-**Note:**
+**IMPORTANT SECURITY NOTE:**
+- ⚠️ **Never commit your `.env` file to version control!** It contains sensitive API keys.
+- The `.env` file is already in `.gitignore` to prevent accidental commits.
+- If you accidentally committed API keys, **immediately regenerate them** in the Google Cloud Console.
-- The app will work without Firebase configuration - it will use local file handling in that case
+- The app will work without Firebase configuration - it will use local file handling in that case.
-- AI features work without a Hugging Face token (uses smart templates), but adding a token enables advanced AI inference
+- AI features work without a Hugging Face token (uses smart templates), but adding a token enables advanced AI inference.
 - Get a free Hugging Face token at: https://huggingface.co/settings/tokens

 ### Running the Development Server